workwAIse/furniturematch/README.md

 This repository will stay in sync with your deployed chats on [v0.dev](https://v0.dev).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.dev](https://v0.dev).

+## Features

+### 🪑 Collaborative Furniture Matching
+- **Swipe Interface**: Tinder-like interface for reviewing furniture items
+- **Product Management**: Add furniture items via URL with automatic information extraction
+- **Matching System**: Track swipes and celebrate when both users like the same item
+- **Iframe Browsing**: Browse product pages directly within the app using iframe modals

+### 🔗 Iframe Product Browsing
+- **Modal Interface**: Browse product URLs in a responsive modal overlay
+- **Fallback Support**: Automatic fallback to new tab if iframe embedding is blocked
+- **Mobile Optimized**: Full-screen experience on mobile devices
+- **Navigation Controls**: Back button, close button, and "Open in New Tab" option
+- **Future Ready**: Placeholder for "Add to Collection" functionality

 ## Environment Setup

 To enable product scraping functionality, you need to set up the following environment variables: